-Adobe’s Premiere Pro is one of the most popular editing programs for creators and professionals.
-Unlike QuickTime, DaVinci Resolve or OBS Studio, Premiere Pro is not free, with the service being part of the Creative Cloud subscription model.
+Adobe’s Premiere Pro is one of the most popular editing programs creators, and professionals use to trim and cut videos.
+Unlike Quicktime, DaVinci Resolve, or OBS Studio, Premiere Pro is not free, with the service being part of the Creative Cloud subscription model.

-If you’re an avid video creator, Premiere Pro is a great tool.
-However, if you just want to cut a few videos, we’d suggest a free program to start off with.
+If you're an avid video creator, Premiere Pro is a great tool.
+However, if you just want a video cutter to split a few videos, we'd suggest a free program to start off with.

 Step 1: Create a new Project and Import the File🔗

 First, open up Premiere Pro and insert your target video.
-The easiest way of doing this is finding the video in Finder or File Explorer and dragging in onto the timeline.
+The easiest way of doing this is finding the video in Finder or File Explorer and dragging it onto the timeline.